Geoparque Mundial UNESCO

 GEOLOGICAL INTERPRETATION

-In its structure the mineralisations of apatite (fluorapatite or phosphorite) alternate with those of quartz, and on occasion carbonates also appear (calcite, siderite, and ankerite).
-This mineralogy is unique owing to the presence of the fluorapatite that has been discovered in this mine, which makes Logrosán the type locality for this mineral.
+In its structure, apatite mineralisation (fluorapatite or phosphorite) alternates with quartz mineralisation, and sometimes carbonates (calcite, siderite and ankerite) also appear.
+This is a unique mineralogy due to the presence of the fluorapatite discovered in this mine, which makes Logrosán a “Type Locality” for this mineral at world level.